-The facts about bunions and bunion treatment
+The facts about bunions and bunion treatment in Washington Heights, Inwood and New York NY

 A bunion is a hard, bony knob on the side of your big toe.
 Bunions are caused by uneven weight distribution on your toe joint.
 Over time, your toe joint becomes unstable and your body begins to mold the joint into a hard bump on the side of your toe.